allure-framework/allurectl/cookbook.md

 For more information use the `allurectl --help auth` command.

-There are 2 ways how you can send the parameters to allurectl:

-1. Using command line parameters.
-   - This option is good when you need one-time upload for some of your tests.
-2. Using environment variables.
-   - This option is better when you upload your data on regular basis, it is allowing you to store and reuse important parameters, so you don't need to use them in the command line every time.

 ## Upload the test results to Allure TestOps

 There are 2 options.